nyxkn/meditation/README.md

 - Starting a foreground service to keep the app running
 - Disabling battery optimization
 - (optional) Keeping the screen on

-## Planned features

-Things I'm planning to add in the near future:

-- ~~Custom time selection~~
-- ~~Optionally delay the start of the timer by a few seconds~~
-- Custom soundfiles loading
-- Dim screen on start

 ## Credits